bvanheukelom/reob/README.md

 ```

-The `@Remote` decorator tells omm that the functions can be called from the client.
+The `@reob.Remote` decorator tells reob that the functions can be called from the client.

 ### The server